The Squaw Man (1914 film)

 The Squaw Man (known as The White Man in the United Kingdom) is a 1914 American silent Western film directed by Cecil B. DeMille and Oscar C. Apfel, and starring Dustin Farnum.
-It was DeMille's directorial debut and one of the first feature films to be shot in what is now Hollywood.
+It was DeMille's directorial debut and the first feature-length film to be shot in what is now Hollywood.

 Plot

-James Wynnegate (Dustin Farnum) and his cousin, Henry (Monroe Salisbury), are upper class Englishmen and trustees for an orphans’ fund.
-Henry loses money in a bet at a derby and embezzles money from “the fund” to pay off his debts.
+James Wynnegate (Dustin Farnum) and his cousin, Henry (Monroe Salisbury), are upper-class Englishmen and trustees for an orphans' fund.
+Henry loses money in a bet at a derby and embezzles money from "the fund" to pay off his debts.
 When war office officials are informed of the money missing they pursue James, but he successfully escapes to Wyoming.

-There, James rescues Nat-U-Ritch (Lillian St. Cyr), daughter to the chief of the Utes tribe, from local outlaw Cash Hawkins (William Elmer).
+There, James rescues Nat-U-Ritch (Lillian St. Cyr), daughter of the chief of the Ute tribe, from local outlaw Cash Hawkins (William Elmer).
 Hawkins plans to exact his revenge on James, but has his plans thwarted by Nat-U-Ritch, who shoots him dead.
 Later, James has an accident in the mountains and needs to be rescued.
 Nat-U-Ritch discovers him and carries him back to safety.
 As she nurses him back to health, they fall in love and later have a child.

 Meanwhile, during an exploration of the Alps, Henry falls off a cliff.
-Before he succumbs to his injuries, Henry signs a letter of confession proclaiming James’s innocence in the embezzlement.
-Before Henry's widow, Lady Diana (Winifred Kingston) and others arrive in Wyoming to tell James about the news, the Sheriff recovers the murder weapon that was used against Cash Hawkins in James and Nat-U-Ritch's home.
+Before he succumbs to his injuries, Henry signs a letter of confession proclaiming James's innocence in the embezzlement.
+Before Henry's widow, Lady Diana (Winifred Kingston) and others arrive in Wyoming to tell James the news, the Sheriff recovers the murder weapon that was used against Cash Hawkins in James and Nat-U-Ritch's home.
 Realizing that their son is not safe, the couple sends him away, leaving them both distraught.
-Facing the possibilities of losing both her son and her freedom, Nat-U-Ritch decides to take her own life instead.
-The movie ends with both the chief of the Utes tribe and James embracing her body.
+Facing the possibilities of losing both her son and her freedom, Nat-U-Ritch commits suicide.
+The movie ends with both the Ute chief and James embracing her body.